Applications for the 2025 Cohort are closed. Selected participants will be notified in January 2025.

 • November: Finalize project outcomes, produce reports representing trials with graphic designers.
 Host the Virtual Farmer-Researcher Forum.

-You can use OFRF grant funding for materials, supplies, and labor to support your on-farm research trial.
+You can use OFRF support for materials, supplies, and labor to support your on-farm research trial.
 Some ideas include:

 • Materials needed for the research activities including, but not limited to compost, seeds, inputs, etc.